I’m sure you’ve read sub-par programming books and lack luster courses which left you thinking, “I could make something way better than this.”

-You’ll be assigned a Producer who will give you guidance on every step of the process.
+The newline team will be available to give you guidance on every step of the process.

-We also have supplementary training videos, templates, and materials for content creation.
+We also have supplimentary materials such as templates, examples, detailed guides and materials for content creation.
 You can use these materials to accelerate the creation process while keeping the quality high.

-The process from outline to launch will take between 6-12 weeks.
+The process from start to launch will likely take between 6-12 weeks.